 3 Easy Steps To Get Started

 1. We recommend starting with the First Time Poler Class, but any non-pole class will also work as your first class.
-After that, you can sign up for anything.
-The majority of our classes are for all levels, so if there are moves a student can't do yet, we teach modifications.

 2. Download the SkyPole App to manage your schedule.